What Is a Second Mortgage?

 Taking out a stand-alone second mortgage loan gives you access to more cash by using the property as collateral.
 With your first mortgage, you had to use the loan to pay for the home.
 However, your second mortgage allows you to use the loan for any purchases.

-Homeowners can use second mortgages to finance large purchases such as a new vehicle or even a second home.
+Homeowners can use second mortgages to finance large purchases such as a new vehicle, vacation home, or investment property.
 In addition, many people use them to consolidate debt, pay for their child’s college education, or renovate their homes.

 What Is a Second Mortgage Bank Statement Loan?